 But Musto is just one of many freelancers who have had to fight to get paid, sources said.
 Even those working solely for Out (people who would normally be considered staff editors, writers and photographers, but for the arrangement started under Grand), before the many summer departures, were being paid via PayPal, and often late at that.
 More recently, Pride is said to have missed its third-quarter financial goals, after meeting first-quarter goals and exceeding in the second.
 And Joe Landry, group publisher of Out, Advocate and related assets since 1994 and an executive vice president at Pride, was recently let go.
 While Pride is on the hunt for a chief financial officer, which it’s been without since June, it just brought on Orlando Reece as chief revenue officer, a first for the company.

-Possibly in an attempt to bridge the gap between a major turnover in staff and a public filing, it seems that Pride, while only a year into its existence, has taken on another outside investor in Fisher Capital, operated by the billionaire Kenneth Fisher.
+Possibly in an attempt to bridge the gap between a major turnover in staff and a public filing, it seems that Pride, while only a year into its existence, has taken on another outside investor in Fisher Capital Investments, operated by real estate developers and brothers Kyle and Steven Fisher.
 The firm recently added the company to its list of investments without disclosing the amount of its stake and Pride declined to comment.
 Pride is also working to expand and diversify its revenue and reader base.
 This month launched an in-house branding agency, a money-maker for a number of media companies, along with Chill, a print and online outlet for “urban Millennials” that live “label-free.”

 Coyle noted that “a digital push and really unleashing these brands in a stronger way in their digital manifestation is a huge priority” at Pride right now, and Picardi’s digital savvy is a big part of why he got the job at Out.
 As for Out’s print future, Coyle said it “may go on successfully for another five years,” but that its digital product is the focus.
 Revenue from digital operations at Pride as a whole is said to be up 9 percent year-over-year.